JackHey99/Flappy-bird-game/README.md

 # Implementation
-The final wiring can be seen in the figure below. longer jumper wires were
+The final wiring can be seen in the figure below. longer jumper wires were used for the joystick so it could be conveniently moved around.
 ![IMG_20191125_115939](https://user-images.githubusercontent.com/53545740/69513951-9e225e00-0fae-11ea-8503-ce324868ffbd.jpg)
 ## Program